CMSgov/ab2d-sample-client-python/README.md

 ### Since Parameter

-If you only want data after a certain date use the `--since` parameter.
-The expected format follows the typical ISO date time format of `yyyy-MM-dd'T'HH:mm:ss.SSSXXX+/-ZZ:ZZ`.
+If you only want to pull claims data added to the CMS system after a certain date use the `--since` parameter.
+The expected format follows the typical
+ISO date time format of `yyyy-MM-dd'T'HH:mm:ss.SSSXXX+/-ZZ:ZZ`.

 The earliest date that since works for is February 13th, 2020.
 Specifically: `2020-02-13T00:00:00.000-05:00`